 - Ribbon (for hanger) – I got the cute one I used from JoAnn’s a couple years ago, but they should have a fun selection of Valentine’s Day ribbon at your local craft store.
 They have some cute options at Paper Mart too!

-- 1 strand of LED battery operated lights
+- 1 strand of LED battery operated fairy lights

 Next I drew another heart on the inside and cut it out with a crafting knife so I’d have a heart that was about 2-3 inches thick.

 I painted the heart red.
-This is just in case of it shows between the hearts in the background.
+This is just in case of it shows between the felt rosette in the background of the DIY valentine’s wreath.

 Next I used my super duper awesome new cutting mat I got for Christmas.
-It is seriously a game changer. it saves so much time if you’re going to be cutting a lot of fabric.
+It is seriously a game changer. it saves so much time if you’re going to be cutting a lot of fabric or felt.
 It’s going to make a world of difference next Christmas when I start making my homespun fabric Christmas ornaments again.

 I cut the felt pieces 1 inch and 1/2 inch wide.
 I wanted different sizes and depths to the rosettes.
 I also made cut some of the skinnier pieces in half for even smaller rosettes.
-These ones were great for filling in little gaps or edges of the wreath.
+These small felt roses were great for filling in little gaps or edges of the heart wreath.

 Now it’s time to rocking and rolling on the rosettes.
 This is the part when I suggested a good binge watching sesh of Parenthood.
 These are really simple to make, trust me.
 But they are just going to take you some sweet time.
 Ok….let’s jump in.